 (February – March)

-In the last three years, based on the feedback received by shareholders and shareholders’ representatives, Geberit has made significant efforts to improve the remuneration disclosure in terms of transparency and level of detail provided about the remuneration principles and programs.
-The positive outcome of the consultative votes on the 2013 and 2014 Remuneration Reports indicates that shareholders welcome the progress made.
+In the last four years, based on the feedback received by shareholders and shareholders’ representatives, Geberit has made significant efforts to improve the remuneration disclosure in terms of transparency and level of detail provided about the remuneration principles and programmes.
+The positive outcome of the consultative votes on the 2013, 2014 and 2015 Remuneration Reports indicates that shareholders welcome the progress made.
 Geberit foresees to continue to submit the Remuneration Report to a consultative shareholders’ vote at the General Meeting, in order that shareholders have an opportunity to express their opinion about the remuneration system.

-As required by the Ordinance, the Articles of Association of Geberit include the following provisions on remuneration:
+As required by the Ordinance, the Articles of Incorporation of Geberit include the following provisions on remuneration:

 - Principles applicable to performance-related pay:

-The members of the Group Executive Board may be paid variable remuneration which may include short- and long-term elements and which is linked to the achievement of one or several performance criteria.
-Performance criteria are determined by the Board of Directors and may include individual and company targets.
-The Board of Directors determines the terms and conditions of any share-based remuneration, including time of allocation, valuation methodology, blocking and/or vesting and/or exercise periods, maximum award limits and any applicable claw-back mechanism.
+the members of the Group Executive Board may be paid variable remuneration which may include short- and long-term elements and which is linked to the achievement of one or several performance criteria.

 remuneration at the General Meeting:

-Loans, credit facilities and post-employment benefits for members of the Board of Directors and of
+- Loans, credit facilities and post-employment benefits for members of the Board of Directors and of the

-The provisions of the Articles of Association have been kept broad in order that the Board of Directors has sufficient flexibility to make amendments to the remuneration programs in the future, if so necessary.
-The remuneration principles currently in place are more restrictive than the provisions of the Articles of Association and are aligned to good practice in corporate governance; for example, the independent members of the Board of Directors are not eligible for any variable remuneration or retirement benefits, refer also to Remuneration architecture, Board of Directors.
+The provisions of the Articles of Incorporation have been kept broad in order that the Board of Directors has sufficient flexibility to make amendments to the remuneration programmes in the future, if so necessary.
+The remuneration principles currently in place are more restrictive than the provisions of the Articles of Incorporation and are aligned to good practice in corporate governance; for example, the independent members of the Board of Directors are not eligible for any variable remuneration or retirement benefits (see also Remuneration architecture, Board of Directors).